 Practice good habits

 Just as it is important to practice good habits when driving a motor vehicle, it is good to define a code of conduct to cycling, especially in high-traffic streets.
 Some of these habits might seem insignificant.
 However, they are helpful to make sure you are visible to other road users such as drivers and pedestrians.
-Here are some good habits that can help you stay safe when riding a bicycle.
+Here are some good habits that can help you stay safe when riding a bicycle and steer clear of bicycle accidents.

 Drive in a predictable way – if other road users can not predict where it will be in the next five seconds, they can not make the decisions they need to make sure not to cross your path while riding a bicycle.
 It is best to circulate straight.